The Oxford (or serial) comma is the final comma in a list of things. For example:

-Use of the Oxford comma is stylistic, meaning that some style guides demand its use while others don’t.
+The use of the Oxford comma is stylistic, meaning that some style guides demand its use while others don’t.
 AP Style—the style guide that newspaper reporters adhere to—does not require the use of the Oxford comma.
 The sentence above written in AP style would look like this:

-Unless you’re writing for a particular publication or drafting an essay for school, whether or not you use the Oxford comma is generally up to you.
+Unless you’re writing a news article for a particular publication or drafting an essay for school, whether or not you use the Oxford comma is generally up to you.

 - I like oatmeal, eggs, and fruit salad for breakfast.

 - Erika, Andy, and Isaac live on Maple Avenue.